Olympus E-M5 III vs Panasonic FZ1000 II

 - More heavily discounted: Has been on the market for longer (launched in February 2019).

-If the count of relative strengths (bullet points above) is taken as a measure, the E-M5 III is the clear winner of the match-up (14 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the E-M5 III emerges as the winner of the contest (13 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Olympus E-M5 III and the Panasonic FZ1000 II place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.